sunpy/sunpy/docs/topic_guide/deprecation.rst

 - **1.1.0**: A short-support release (May 2025).
 - **1.0.2**: A bug fix for the LTS release (June 2025).
 - **1.1.1**: A bug fix for the short-support release (June 2025).
-- **1.2.0**: An unplanned short-support release (August 2025).
 - **2.0.0**: An LTS release (November 2025).

-For detailed information, refer to `SunPy Enhancement Proposal (SEP) 0009 <https://github.com/sunpy/sunpy-SEP/blob/main/SEP-0009.md#deprecations-and-documentation>`_.
+For detailed information, refer to `SunPy Enhancement Proposal (SEP) 0009 <https://github.com/sunpy/sunpy-SEP/blob/main/SEP-0009.md#deprecations-and-documentation>`__.
 Release Practices
 =================

-There will be two planned releases of the SunPy core package per year with at least 4 months (preferably 6 months) between these releases.
+There will be two planned major releases of ``sunpy`` per year with at around 6 months between these releases.
-Users can expect these releases occur in the months of May and November based on the current release schedule of the astropy core package
+Users can expect these releases occur in the months of June and December based on the current release schedule of the ``astropy``.
-SunPy provides two types of releases:
+``SunPy`` provides two types of releases:

-- **Long Term Support (LTS) Releases**: These are released at the start of each year and supported for 12 months or until the next LTS release.
+- **Long Term Support (LTS) Releases**: These are first major release of each year and supported for 12 months or until the next LTS release.
 - **Short-Support (Non-LTS) Releases**: These are the second release of the year, supported for 6 months or until the next release.

 Support periods may be extended beyond these requirements if necessary.